komalpatil27/Interview-Preparation/Document/css.md

 	color: red;
 	}

 - c.
-Combinators : Link to refer : (Descendant combinator)
+Combinators : Link to refer : https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Combinators#descendant_combinator

 - Descendant combinator :
  Typically represented by a single space (" ") character — combines two selectors such that elements matched by the second selector are selected if they have an ancestor